 Glutathione is an antioxidant naturally found in human cells which neutrals free radicals.
 Glutathione also helps lighten the skin by converting melanin to a lighter color and deactivating tyrosinase, which is the enzyme responsible for catalyzing the production of melanin.
 Intravenous glutathione treatments are mean to enhance these natural results and lighten the entire skin.

 Glutathione injections are given intravenously and there is as yet no rigorous large-scale studies proving its effectiveness or safety.
 It is not FDA approved yet in the United States for skin lightening.
 However, glutathione treatments are increasing n popularity in Asia, especially the Philippines, Europe, and in the United States.
 Despite it being an extremely popular treatment in the Philippines, the government has condemned its use due to safety concerns.
 There have been reports in the Philippines of skin disorders, thyroid function problems, and kidney malfunctions, and possible cancer from glutathione treatments.

 The Food and Drug Administration has not approved any injectable medications for skin lightening, and its long term safety and effects have not been documented.
-There is a precedent for using medications in an off label fashion in dermatology.
 Glutathione for skin lightening continues to increase in popularity both in the United States and abroad.
-Dr. Green currently does not offer glutathione injections for skin lightening since it has not been clinically proven to be effective or safe.
+Although there is a precedent for using medications in an off label fashion in dermatology for skin lightening, Dr. Green currently does not offer glutathione injections for since it has not been clinically proven to be effective or safe.